OpenRobotLab/EmbodiedScan/README.md

 ### Using Visualizer during inference

-We provide EmbodiedBaseVisualizer to visualize the output of models during inference.
+We provide EmbodiedScanBaseVisualizer to visualize the output of models during inference.
 Please refer to the [guide](embodiedscan/visualizer/README.md) for detail.

 ### Inference and Submit your Results